oakserver/commons/README.md

 A set of APIs that are common to HTTP/HTTPS servers.

 > [!NOTE]
-> Originally all this code was contributed to the Deno standard library but the
+> Originally most of this code was contributed to the Deno standard library but
-> maintainers after accepting the contributions have moved to remove this code,
+> the maintainers after accepting the contributions have moved to remove this
-> so I had to resurrect this library to be able to provide common HTTP
+> code, so I had to resurrect this library to be able to provide common HTTP
 > functionality.

 Each module is designed to be largely independent of other modules, with as few